nicocardiel/filabres/doc/bias.rst

 For this particular night, the bias images exhibit a single signature.
 The 10 available individual frames where obtained within one hour (the ``maxtimespan_hours`` value).
 For that reason all of them are selected to be combined in a single master bias frame.
-The name of output file is taken from the first image in the sequence of 10 images, adding the prefix ``bias_`` and the suffix ``_red`` (the latter prior to the extension ``.fits``).
+The name of the output file is taken from the first image in the sequence of 10 images, adding the prefix ``bias_`` and the suffix ``_red`` (the latter prior to the extension ``.fits``).
 Note however that, since **filabres** detects that the output image already exists, the output file is not overwritten (you can force to overwrite the output file by using the additional argument ``--force`` in the command line).

 Database of bias master frames
 ==============================